OpenSextant/OpenSextant-HOWLER/doc/HowToGrammar.md

 * Descriptions - A dog is an animal.
   * States some aspect(s) or characteristic(s) about the subject.
-* Definitions -  A dog is defined as animal that says woof.
+* Definitions -  A dog is defined as an animal that says woof.
-  * States that two descriptions are equivalent: "a dog"  "animal that says woof" are equivalent.
+  * States that two descriptions are equivalent: "a dog" and "an animal that says woof" are equivalent.
 * Facts - Fido is a dog.
   * States something about a specific instance of something (e.g. Fido)
 * Questions - (Not yet implemented)